USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_emissions.md

 ```
 will add 15% of CO emissions to the emissions of fine-mode particulate nitrate, but the scale factor will also be adjusted by multiplying by the molecular weight of CO to conserve mass.

 Reminder: gas-phase emission rates are usually provided to CMAQ in molar units while particle emissions are usually provided in mass.
-Note that if the user scales a particle species to a gas surrogate, or vice-versa, it is important in most cases to choose either "MASS" or "MOLE" appropriately for the Basis to ensure proper unit conversions.
+Note that if the user scales a particle species to a gas emission variable, or vice-versa, then there will likely be a mass to mole unit conversion necessary.
+It is important in most cases to choose either "MASS" or "MOLE" for the Basis to ensure that conservation of mass or conservation of moles is preserved, depending on user preference.

-If the user is scaling one gas species to another gas surrogate, both will likely have molar emissions units.
+If the user is scaling one gas species to another gas emission variable, both will likely have molar emissions units.
 In this case, selecting "MOLE" as the basis will be equivalent to selecting "UNIT".
 In other words, there will be no modification of the user-defined scale factor due to unit conversion concerns.
-If, however, "MASS" is selected, then the scale factor will be modified by first multiplying by the molecular weight of the surrogate and then dividing by the molecular weight of the CMAQ species.
+If, however, "MASS" is selected, then DESID will adjust the scale factor by first multiplying by the molecular weight of the emission variable and then dividing by the molecular weight of the CMAQ species.
+These tasks do not need to be completed by the user.
 ```
 !
 Region      | Stream Label  |Emission | CMAQ-        |Phase/|Scale |Basis |Op
 !
 Label      |               |Surrogate| Species      |Mode  |Factor|      |